makifves/cloudflare-r2-explorer/README.md

 # Cloudflare R2 Explorer with HTTP Auth for Workers

-Cloudflare R2 Explorer with HTTP Auth for Workers

 ## Features

-- Very quick bucket/folder navigation
-- pdf, image, txt, markdown, csv, etc in-browser preview
+- Media files preview
 - Drag-and-Drop upload
 - Multiple files and folder uploads
-- Create folders
-- Rename files
-- Download files
-- Delete files
-- Right click in file for extra options
+- File and folder operations
 - Multipart upload for big files
-- Cloudflare Access validation using jwt

 ## Auth
 Update the `src/index.js` for Auth

-## Connect Buckets
+## Connect R2 Buckets

 Update the `wrangler.toml` with your R2 Buckets (You can setup as many Buckets as your want)